Why It Works

 You want to let most of the excess batter drain off before moving it back to the original bowl of flour, lest a lot of goopy batter gets in there and mucks it all up.
 Using a wire strainer like a spider can help speed that up.
 The truth is, it's a messy process, but that's okay, it'll all work out in the end.

-In my recipe, I made one small change: After battering and frying the fish, I add a little more beer to the batter to thin it for the shrimp and squid.
-With the meaty chunks of fish, the original batter is perfect, but for the smaller shrimp and squid pieces, it's a little too thick to work with easily.
+In my recipe, I made one small change: After battering and frying the fish and shrimp, I add a little more beer to the batter to thin it for the squid.
+With the meaty chunks of fish, the original batter is perfect, but for the smaller squid pieces, it's a little too thick to work with easily.
 The extra dose of beer thins it out just enough.

 Lastly, the battered seafood gets a second toss in the flour, which helps create a wonderfully shaggy, crisp crust.